Skip to Content

 2. Be alone.

-Take some time to be by yourself.
+Take some time to be by yourself and spend quality time alone.
 Being actively single, not mingling, not dating, but truly taking time to focus on just what your wants and needs is an important part of healing and growth.
+Give yourself some loving feelings and spend some much needed time with yourself.

 Spending time with yourself allows you to explore your own interests independently.
 You won’t be influenced by another person’s needs or desires.
 It’s how you’ll learn to trust your own instincts and make the best decisions for yourself in the future.